 Of spectators watching a scene in performance, theorist Richard Schechner states that 'some spectators find themselves falling into parallel rhythms of focused attention and selective inattention.'
 He states that when their attention "wanders", spectators begin picking up on events and images that would otherwise escape notice or be blurred side visions, meaning they start noticing things and events beyond the center of the scene or setting.
-Apart from the center of the scene, they observe other features such as the overall arrangement and dynamics of the space'.
+Apart from the center of the space'.
 Schechner states that "selective inattention allows patterns of the whole to be visible, patterns that would otherwise be burned out of consciousness by a too intense concentration".
-This understanding can be applied to people who are exposed to the markers of conflict in public spaces on a regular basis.
-There are phases when these markers of conflict are at the center of their focussed attention and they dominate their thoughts and regulate their actions more directly.
+This understanding can be applied to people who are exposed to the markers of conflict are at the center of their focussed attention and they dominate their thoughts and regulate their actions more directly.
 However, there are also phases of selective inattention when these markers are zoned out and they form the backdrop in the face of other more immediate activities in their surroundings.